nguyen5/ECE473/README.md

 # ECE473
 AVR microcontroller

-Each hardwared setup and response differently /n
+Each hardwared setup and response differently.
-Only Use this as a reference
+Process with caution.
+Relax! gonna be a fun class